-When you are in Spring Grove, you'll notice that it is more blue-collar than most other communities in America.
-38.95% of Spring Grove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Spring Grove is a borough of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Spring Grove who work in sales jobs (10.54%), office and administrative support (10.37%), and healthcare suport services (5.90%).
+Because occupations involving physical labor dominate the local economy, Spring Grove is generally considered to be a blue-collar town.
+36.70% of the Spring Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Spring Grove is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Spring Grove who work in sales jobs (9.43%), office and administrative support (9.01%), and management occupations (6.88%).

-The education level of Spring Grove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.98% of adults 25 and older in Spring Grove have a college degree.
+The percentage of adults in Spring Grove who are college-educated is close to the national average for all communities of 21.84%: 20.86% of the adults in Spring Grove have a bachelor's degree or advanced degree.